morenopilaralejandro/lepatissier/README.md

-WIP.
-Website for patisserie commerce.
+Template for patisserie commerce.
 HTML5, CSS3, Bootstrap, PHP.
-MySQL mysqli
+It connets to a MySQL database using mysqli.